-The constant Net Asset Value per Share shall be rounded to the nearest percentage point (or its equivalent when published in a currency unit), meaning the Share price shall be calculated to two decimal places.
+The CNAV per Share shall be rounded to the nearest percentage point (or its equivalent when published in a currency unit), meaning the Share price shall be calculated to two decimal places.
+For any accumulation share classes of a UK LVNAV MMF, the Share price shall be calculated to four decimal places in order to ensure the Share price reflects income earned by the Fund and added to (and retained as part of) the capital assets of the Fund.
 If a UK LVNAV MMF is required to transact at a variable Net Asset Value per Share in the circumstances described above, the Net Asset Value per Share shall be rounded to the nearest basis point (or its equivalent when published in a currency unit), meaning the Share price shall be calculated to four decimal places.